nattvara/saas/README.md

 Elasticsearch is used as a storage backend for saas.
 Read more about the storage in the [storage section](#storage).

+#### ImageMagick

+[ImageMagick](https://www.imagemagick.org) is used for optimizing image files saved to disk.
+This is an optional dependency since it is only used when the `--optimize-storage` flag is used.

 ### Linux

 __1. Install Elasticsearch__ [using docker](https://www.elastic.co/guide/en/elasticsearch/reference/current/docker.html)